Punky Business: Plot

 Tim takes the beautiful Caroline Kook out to dinner, but he can't understand what has happened to the restaurant — at lunchtime, that day, it had been an ordinary restaurant — now, at dinnertime, it had changed into a punk restaurant called "Trattoria Punk".
 He is so disgusted at what is offered on the restaurant's menu that he can't even say the names out loud (except for ratatouille, which the restaurateur (Graeme) says is off because they've run out of rats).
 Tim and Caroline finally chooses spaghetti, thinking that this would not be as bad as the rest.
 However Graeme makes the meal a messy and memorable one for Tim — memorable, that is, for all the wrong reasons.

 Tim complains to Caroline Kook about the change to the restaurant, but she starts lecturing him about punk and her job.
 Caroline has been served with dignity by Graeme, instead of the rough-handed treatment with food which Graeme has meted out to Tim — so she lacks sympathy for what had happened to Tim.
 Caroline Kook mentions to Tim that there is to be a Trendsetters Ball.
 Graeme, who is listening to what she says, looks interested in what he is hearing.

 People attending the ball try to outdo each other in punkiness, including Bill (who sings a punk song).
 Tim wants to go to the ball, but he is told that he looks too nice.
 Upset, Tim sweeps the Goodies office with a broom and asks a mouse for his opinion.
-The mouse's response upsets Tim even more and he loses his temper, saying, "You think I'm the uglist person in the world?
+The mouse's response upsets Tim even more and he loses his temper, saying, "You think I'm the ugliest person in the world?
 Cheeky, bloody mouse!"